pivlab/phenoplier-cli/nbs/null_simulations/10_gwas_harmonization/README.md

 This folder has the scripts to run the harmonization and imputation process across all GWAS on randomly generated phenotypes (`../05_gwas`).
 It uses a standard pipeline for this task: https://github.com/hakyimlab/summary-gwas-imputation

+This step is designed to be run on CU's Alpine cluster.

-# Load Penn's LPC-specific paths and PhenoPLIER configuration
+# Load Alpine's module and PhenoPLIER configuration

 Change paths accordingly.